nobias-fht/pasteur_n2v/docs/n2v/answers.md

     than the model is trained to perform well on your type of data.

 ??? question "Learning rate"
-    The notebook states that "it is adviseable to also load the learning rate that was used when the training ended".
+    The notebook states that "it is advisable to also load the learning rate that was used when the training ended".
 Why is that?

     => If you are training on the same images, or on very similar images, then